KILTprotocol/docs/docs/develop/02_chain/04_fullnode.md

 ```

 :::info
-We discourage to use the default `develop` branch to build the executable.
+You must not use the default `develop` branch to build the executable.
-Instead, the latest commit from `master` should be used.
+Instead, the [latest release](https://github.com/KILTprotocol/kilt-node/releases) from `master` should be used.
 :::

 The compiled executable can be found in `./target/release/kilt-parachain` after the build process completes successfully.

-### Running an archive node
+### Running an Archive node

 To run an Archive full node, add the option `--pruning archive` to the command.